 - Foul odor: Infections are usually accompanied by odor.
 If there’s a foul odor, whether it’s coming from the ears, the mouth, or the nose, there’s likely an infection behind it.

 Allergies can cause similar problems.
 If your child has congestion that lingers for more than 10 days, return to your doctor to discuss alternative causes.
 Your child may need a different treatment plan.

 Making Saline Nose Drops at Home

 Saline nasal drops can be found at the drug store and purchased over the counter.
-While there are prescription drops available, they aren’t likely to be prescribed to small children.

 Do you need drops suddenly in the middle of the night?
 No interest in wrapping up your sick child and running to the store?
 No problem.

 There’s no need for a special trip — you can make saline nose drops with items you likely already have in the kitchen (source).

 Plain kosher salt works best for making these drops.
 Avoid using salt brands containing additives.